Immunizations offer protection against illnesses that can seriously affect your health and the safety of the community at large.

 Before you provide your consent for vaccination, please review the information on our Vaccine Information Statements page.
 Students under the age of 18 require the consent of a parent/guardian to receive vaccinations.

-Cost: All required immunizations (those marked with two stars below) are covered with no cost for students on Cornell's Student Health Plan (SHP) and SHP-Medicaid (SHP-M).
+Cost: All required immunizations (those marked with two stars below) are covered with no cost for students on a Cornell student health plan (SHP or SHP-M).
 SHP and SHP-M members ages 26 and younger can also get vaccinated against HPV at no cost.
 Those with other insurance should check their plan for coverage details.
 Visit our Cost for Service page to learn more.

 Available at Cornell Health

-** REQUIRED for all new Cornell students [see New Student Requirements]
+** REQUIRED for all new Cornell students [see Health Requirements for New Students]

 * RECOMMENDED for all Cornell students